DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 ### Access the Assistant

-Each time a dashboard is initialized or its [dashboard state](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardState) changes, the dashboard data is exported in Excel format and a new assistant is created.
-This way the AI Assistant is always provided with up-to-date data.
+Each time a dashboard is initialized or its [dashboard state](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardState) changes, the application exports dashboard data to an Excel spreadsheet and creates a new assistant.
+This way, the AI Assistant always processes up-to-date data.

 Files to Review: